kannanjayachandran/Full-Stack-Data-Science/Module1/Readme.md

 **The following are the topics covered in this module:**

-- Introduction to Programming.
+- Basics of Programming.
-- Python refresher.
-- OOP in Python.
+- Python refresher and OOP basics.
-- Basic DSA
+- Basic DSA and Problem solving